AlexsLemonade/scpca-downstream-analyses/README.md

 # ScPCA downstream analyses

-This repository stores our pipeline for ScPCA downstream analyses.
+This repository stores a set of workflows used for performing downstream analyses on quantified single-cell and single-nuclei gene expression data.
-This pipeline has been created in a modular format with the intent for users to begin processing at the module or script that is most appropriate for their data.
-This pipeline also includes an optional genes of interest analysis, when a genes of interest list is provided.
+More specifically, the repository currently contains a core workflow that performs initial pre-processing of gene expression data.
+Future development will include addition of optional workflows to be applied to datasets after running the core workflow.

+The core workflow takes as input a RDS file containing a `SingleCellExperiment` object for each library to process and performs the following steps:

+1. Filtering: Each library is filtered to remove any low quality cells.
+Here filtering and removal of low quality cells can be performed using [`miQC::filterCells()`](https://rdrr.io/github/greenelab/miQC/man/filterCells.html) or through setting a series of manual thresholds (e.g. minimum number of UMI counts).
+In addition to removing low quality cells, genes found in a low percentage of cells in a library are removed.
+2. Normalization and dimensionality reduction: Cells are normalized using the [deconvolution method](https://doi.org/10.1186/s13059-016-0947-7) and reduced dimensions are calculated using both principal component analysis (PCA) and uniform manifold approximation and projection (UMAP).
+Normalized log counts and embeddings from PCA and UMAP are stored in the `SingleCellExperiment` object returned by the workflow.
+3. Clustering: Cells are assigned to cell clusters using graph-based clustering.
+The default clustering here is Louvain clustering with a nearest neighbors parameter of 10.
+Cluster assignments are stored in the `SingleCellExperiment` object returned by the workflow.

+This pipeline is complementary to the [scpca-nf workflow](https://github.com/AlexsLemonade/scpca-nf) where single-cell/single-nuclei gene expression data is mapped and quantified using [alevin-fry](https://alevin-fry.readthedocs.io/en/latest/).
+For more information on the this pre-processing, please see the [ScPCA Portal docs](https://scpca.readthedocs.io/en/latest/).

 Note that R 4.1.2 is required for running our pipeline, along with Bioconductor 3.14.

-This analysis is meant to be performed on single cell gene expression data.
-More specifically, the expected input for each sample is a RDS file containing a `SingleCellExperiment` object that has been pre-processed using the [scpca-nf workflow](https://github.com/AlexsLemonade/scpca-nf) where the data is selectively aligned using [alevin-fry](https://alevin-fry.readthedocs.io/en/latest/).
-For more information on the this pre-processing, please see the [ScPCA Portal docs](https://scpca.readthedocs.io/en/latest/).

 Package dependencies for the analysis workflows in this repository are managed using [`renv`](https://rstudio.github.io/renv/index.html).

-If you are making any changes to the workflow, `renv::snapshot()` should be run periodically during development, as to add any packages that are used in added/modified scripts and notebooks to the `renv.lock` file.

 # Running the analysis workflows